 Wondering how the federal legislation passed in response to COVID-19 could affect you?
 Learn about the federal unemployment benefits for those who have been laid off or placed on hiatus and emergency family and medical leave and sick leave benefits for those who have been forced to leave their jobs.
 In addition, there is information about small business grants that may be available to some loanout companies.

-This has been updated to explain benefits included in the latest short-term relief legislation passed by Congress on December 21, 2020 and signed into law on December 27, 2020.
+This has been updated to explain benefits included in the and the American Rescue Act signed into law on March 11, 2021.

 If you have any questions, please contact WGAW Legal.

 In addition to leave benefits, state and federal law provide a variety of benefits for employees who have lost their jobs as a result of the COVID-19 crisis.
 For the purposes of most state and federal unemployment benefits, writers employed in the entertainment industry are likely eligible, regardless of how long they’ve worked for their current employer or whether they have a loanout corporation.

 In California, qualification for unemployment insurance benefits depends on whether you have earned enough wages during the base period set by the state to establish a claim.
 You must also be totally or partially unemployed through no fault of your own and physically able to work and available for work.
 Claims may be made through the California state EDD website.